Radiative Transfer: Asymptotic Solutions of the Kinetic Equation of Radiation Propagation, $n$th Order Asymptotic Approximation and Improved Boundary Conditions: Conclusions

-The asymptotic approximation of $n$-th order, received from the asymptotic solution of the kinetic equation of radiation propagation, may be used as follows: \begin {enumerate} \item to replace diffusion approximation or radiation heat conduction approximation, for example, with asymptotic approximation of the second order; \item to increase diffusion approximation precision to the $n$-order, having used for spectral radiant energy flux the expression \eqref{EQ__13_}; \item to increase radiation heat conduction approximation precision to the first order, having added the radiant energy density of the first order in the energy transfer equation
+The $n$th order asymptotic approximation obtained from the asymptotic solution of the kinetic equation of radiation propagation can be used as follows: \begin{enumerate} \item to replace the diffusion approximation or the radiation heat conduction approximation with the $n$th order asymptotic approximation; \item to increase the asymptotic precision of gas-dynamic calculations with radiation (without scattering) in the diffusion approximation to the $n$th order by using the expression \eqref{exp_S_thick} for the spectral radiant energy flux and the expression \eqref{exp_P_nu_ab} for radiation pressure; \item to increase the precision of gas-dynamic calculations with radiation (without scattering) in the radiation heat conduction approximation to the first order by adding the radiant energy density of the first order